 - An event handler to take the user input, filter the collection and modify the state, forcing React to re-render the component

-Below is the code required for the main component:
+Below outlines the code required to build this component:

 render() method there are two controls, the search box and some code that iterates through a collection.
-The important part here is that we used state, rather than the prop being passed in.
+An important thing to notice is occuinr on Line 32. part here is that we used state, rather than the prop being passed in.
 One thing to note if you don't see anything being rendered when you are iterating through a collection using

 map() remember to include the return statement.
 It's very easy to forget to add it.
 When you render your application and scratch your head why nothing displays on the screen, you feel very foolish afterward.